-This evening is a send-off party for Famoro, but it is also a fundraiser.
+On November 26 we held a send-off party for Famoro.
+The fundraiser is still happening!
 Famoro needs financial support to make the two-month journey and support the many family and fellow musicians around him.
 So he and Lisa Feder, (co-founders of Manding Grooves) will team up to bring you, the donors, daily video clips from Famoro's life in Guinea.
 Videos may include Famoro, reuniting with his family; live music scenes in Conakry; mealtime moments; travel to his family's village in Boké; a visit to Famoro's land where he is building a compound to welcome foreigners; and more!

 Famoro Dioubate is going back to Guinea for a two-month visit, after not having been to his home country in 23 years.
 During his time living in New York, he has given tremendously to the American-based community, people with whom he has shared his culture through music and more.
 He has finally become a Green Card holder and now he is free to return to Guinea and return home to Manhattan where his band, Kakande, performs regularly.
 This is a blessing and we are going to celebrate it!